mircealungu/reconstruction/4_Dynamic_Analysis.md

 ## Limitations of Dynamic Analysis

 - Limited by execution coverage
+	> Dynamic analysis is related to testing and shares the same disadvantages.
+All the conclusions you draw are valid only with respect to the given input.
+When it comes to architecture, however, we are generally in- terested in all possible behavior.
+(Koshcke, What architects should know about reverse engineering and reengineering )

 - A program does not reach an execution point... => no data (e.g. Word but user never uses the print option)